 City Rev also includes RE-GREEN initiatives and is prioritizing projects that use green infrastructure techniques or restore and replant impacted natural resources.
 Examples include, among others, green infrastructure installations and standards, including reforestation efforts via non-profit entities such as Para la Naturaleza, and waste re-purposing and reduction initiatives.
 This Program will maintain an option to expand funding of RE-GREEN components under third tranche for mitigation.
 Municipalities may identify an inventory of substandard structures following standard acquisition protocols and based upon fair market values for properties that it desires to turn into green space or use for other eligible purposes, as allowed by this Program.
-City Rev has a set-aside of \$100,000,000 to prioritize strategic investments in growth nodes for the redevelopment of urban areas surrounding the University of Puerto Rico (UPR), Rio Piedras and Mayaguez campuses to revitalize urban centers.
+City Rev has a set-aside of \$100,000,000,000 to prioritize strategic investments in growth nodes for the redevelopment of urban city Rev has a set-aside of \$100,000,000 to prioritize strategic investments in growth nodes for the redevelopment of urban areas surrounding the University of Puerto Rico (UPR), Rio Piedras and Mayaguez campuses to revitalize urban centers.
 The student body residing and studying in these areas has been significantly strained by the physical and economic impact of the hurricanes.
-These investments shall not take the place of general conduct of governmental investments in the UPR system but

-Mayaguez municipal governments in coordination with UPR communities and their stakeholders.
+These investments shall not take the place of general conduct of governmental investments in the UPR system but will create the environment for economic regeneration around the UPR to enable students to return to their studies in safe, economically vibrant areas.
+Funding of projects within the UPR set-aside area will be directly assigned to San Juan and Mayaguez municipal governments in coordination with UPR communities and their stakeholders.

 A set-aside up to \$75,000,000 will be used to retrofit existing facilities, or entail the construction of new facilities, that will operate and provide year-round services as Community Resilience Center (CRC) facilities.
 CRCs shall provide year-round community gathering spaces where citizens may receive educational materials and information on preparedness and home/community resilience initiatives.
 In this way, CRCs will enhance social resilience within communities by creating clearly identified and easily accessible gathering spaces and rendezvous locations for residents.
 CRCs are expected to contain the following components, depending on their day-to-day functioning and intended use: shower facilities, cooking facilities, refrigeration, device power stations for charging cell phones, back-up generation/ solar panels, water cisterns, sleep space, disability accessibility features, greenbuilding features, pet-friendly spaces and/or wireless internet service.
-Funding to plan and will create the environment for economic regeneration around the UPR to enable students to return to their studies in safe, economically vibrant areas.
-Funding of projects within the UPR set-aside area will be directly assigned to San Juan and implement CRC projects will be directly assigned to a single nongovernment organization subrecipient.
+Funding to plan and implement CRC projects will be directly assigned to a single nongovernment organization subrecipient.